A Wine & Hiking Tour on Sicily’s Western Shores

 There’s no better way to feel the sweep of history than by hiking in the archaeological parks, nature preserves, and wilderness areas that abound on the island.
 SICILIAN SAUNTER covers both sides of Sicily’s raw beauty: its rugged coastline, and its stark, mountainous interior.
 During our hikes, we’ll encounter the remnants of ancient civilizations: the Greeks at Segesta, the Phoenicians on Mozia, and prehistoric tribes on Zingaro.

-The tour is structured with morning hikes and afternoon wine tastings.
+This Sicily wine & walking tour is structured with morning hikes and afternoon wine tastings.
 We hike every day except one.
 Most hikes are approximately two to three hours (4 to 7 miles) along dirt trails, coastal paths, and on country roads (see Trip Notes for details); van support is available only on the first day.

-Most afternoons feature a winery visit.
+Most afternoons feature a private winery visit.
 We’ve selected some of Sicily’s newer boutique estates, which are family-run and operate on a whole different scale than the industrial wine factories of yore.
 Here we’ll have the opportunity to meet the owner and/or winemaker and hear a personal perspective on how Sicily has made such great strides in recent years.
 We’ll become well acquainted with indigenous grapes like nero d’avola and grillo, and see how well international varietals like cabernet, merlot, and syrah have adapted to the Mediterranean sun.

 Non-hiking activities are integrated throughout.
 We’ll see the magnificent Byzantine mosaics at Monreale Cathedral, the ancient way to harvest sea salt, and the Baroque makeover of Marsala, a rustic port town until this meditation wine made it big in Britain and brought in new wealth.